 Walk-time maps—the walking version of drive-time area maps—show where and how far pedestrians can travel in a certain amount of time.
-Using ArcGIS Online you can create a walk-time map in 3 steps.
-This article explains how.
+Learn how to make a walk-time map with ArcGIS Online.

 Where can we walk in 20 minutes?

-My 4-year-old niece, Maria, and I considered this question.
+My four-year-old niece, Maria, and I considered this question.
 Maria had a new scooter and wanted to try it out while I walked with her.
 My sister thought Maria might last 40 minutes round trip.
 But unless I wanted to carry Maria home—I did not—we should consider a few shorter walks as well.

 How did Maria and I decide where to go?
-We made a walk-time map, of course!
+We made a walk-time map.

-Using ArcGIS Online we made a walk-time map in 3 steps.
-Here’s how.
+Using ArcGIS Online, we made a walk-time map.

 The map displays a pop-up with your search result.